antonpirker/timezones/README.md

 # timezones

-Small microservice that gives one the name of timezone for a position specified by lat/lon
+Small microservice that returns the name of the timezone for a location specified by lat/lon

 # Development